AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Legality Rules**

 #.
 A subprogram body may only have a ``dependency_aspect`` if it does
-   not have a separate declaraion.
+   not have a separate declaration.

 .. centered:: **Verification Rules**